isabelleona/isabelleona/README.md

 ### Hello there 👋

-I'm an EE currently working on a CS minor.
+I'm an EE currently working on a CS major.

 At the moment, I am learning web apps development using different frameworks.